Phnom Penh: Sport

-The most prominent sporting venues in the city are the Morodok Techo National Stadium with a capacity of 60,000, which opened in 2021 as the home to the Cambodia national football team and the Phnom Penh National Olympic Stadium with a capacity of 30,000 — although the country never hosted the Olympic Games due to disruption by the civil war and the Khmer Rouge in the 1970s, which built in 1964 as the co-home to the Cambodia national football team.
-On completion, the stadium was one of the largest in Asia.
-Volleyball, basketball, and Tai-Kwon-Do games are often hosted at the stadium.
-The stadium closed in 2000, but was redeveloped and reopened.
+Sporting venues in the city include the Morodok Techo National Stadium with a capacity of 60,000, which opened in 2021, and the Phnom Penh National Olympic Stadium with a capacity of 30,000 — while the country never hosted the Olympic Games due to disruption by the civil war and the Khmer Rouge in the 1970s, which built in 1964 as the co-home to the Cambodia national association football team.
+Volleyball, basketball, and Tai-Kwon-Do games are hosted at the stadium.
+The stadium closed in 2000.